-These separate financial statements have been prepared on the assumption that the Company will continue to operate as a going concern in the foreseeable future.
+These consolidated financial statements have been prepared on the assumption that the Group will continue to operate as a going concern in the foreseeable future.

-As at 31 December 2015, its current liabilities exceed its current assets by BGN 71,700 thousand due to the fact the intercompany loan (subordinated loan) contract expires at the end of October 2016 and is presented as short term.
+As at 31 December 2015, its current liabilities exceed its current assets by BGN 71,534 thousand due to the fact that the inter Group loan (subordinated loan) contract expires at the end of October 2016 and is presented as short term.